mothur/mothur.github.io/_wiki/make.contigs.md

 If you are running the **make.contigs** command with paired barcodes or primers, you can use the checkorient parameter.
 When checkorient=t and mothur can\'t find the barcodes and primers, it will search the reverse compliment.
-The default is false.
+The default is true.

 ### oligos scrap code meanings